MDScript/Compiler/README.md

 # Compiler

 This code is the Lexical Analyser which separates the components of the source code into individual tokens.
-Change the code in the file code.txt to see the effect on the output
+Change the code in the file code.txt to see the effect on the output.
+(This lexical analyser can only handle mathematical expressions with variables)

 Next up: